-- Hypersensitivity to metform or to any of the excipients listed in section 6.1.

-- Diabetic ketoacidosis, diabetic pre-coma.

-- Renal failure or renal dysfunction (creatinine clearance < 60 ml/min) (see section 4.4).

-- Acute conditions with the potential to alter renal function such as

-- dehydration

-- severe infection

-- shock

-- Acute or chronic diseases which may cause tissue hypoxia such as

-- cardiac or respiratory failure

-- recent myocardial infarction

-- shock.

-- Hepatic insufficiency, acute alcohol intoxication, alcoholism.
+- □ Hypersensitivity to metform or to any of the excipients. - Diabetic ketoacidosis, diabetic pre-coma. - \Box Renal failure or renal dysfunction (creatinine clearance < 60 ml/min). - Acute conditions with the potential to alter renal function such as: dehydration, severe infection, shock. - Acute or chronic disease which may cause tissue hypoxia such as: cardiac or respiratory failure, recent myocardial infarction, shock. - □ Hepatic insufficiency, acute alcohol intoxication, alcoholism.

-4.4 Special warnings and precautions for use
+(d) Special warnings and precautions for use: Lactic acidosis:

-Lactic acidosis

-Lactic acidosis is a rare, but serious (high mortality in the absence of prompt treatment) metabolic complication that can occur due to metformin accumulation.
+Lactic acidosis is a rare, but serious (high mortality in the absence of prompt treatment), metabolic complication that can occur due to metformin accumulation.
 Reported cases of lactic acidosis in patients on metformin have occurred primarily in diabetic patients with significant renal failure.
 The incidence of lactic acidosis can and should be reduced by assessing also other associated risk factors such as poorly controlled diabetes, ketosis, prolonged fasting, excessive alcohol intake, hepatic insufficiency and any condition associated with hypoxia.